JoshuaThompson/shuffle-core/README.md

 # Twitch Shuffle

-Source for [twitchshuffle.com](http://twitchshuffle.com).
 The purpose of the website is to allow you to find low viewership streams at random.

 ## How to run
 * Install Docker and Docker-Compose.